inexorgame-obsolete/wiki-mirror/Build.md

 The next step is to run CMake, this tool generates project files for your favourite IDE or tool.
 If you have cmake in your path you can run `(mkdir build && cmake ..)`, you probably will need to add a `-G "<generator>"` flag to make it generate a project file for your precious IDE (you do not need this for makefiles on linux).

-The most commonly used generators will probably include `Visual Studio`, `MinGW Makefiles`, `Unix Makefiles` and `Xcode`.
-There are also makefiles for Eclipse, CodeBlocks, Sublime Text and a lot others.
-The complete list can be found [here!](http://www.cmake.org/cmake/help/v2.8.11/cmake.html#Generators).
+The most commonly used generators will probably include `Visual Studio`, `CodeBlocks`, `MinGW Makefiles`, `Unix Makefiles` and `Xcode`.
+There are also makefiles for Eclipse, Sublime Text and a lot others.
+The complete list can be found [here](http://www.cmake.org/cmake/help/v3.1/manual/cmake-generators.7.html).

 ### Examples